toddmotto/angularjs-styleguide/README.md

      *Why?*: You can, nevertheless, use `$scope` methods, such as `$emit`, `$broadcast`, `$on` or `$watch`, by injecting `$scope` if absolutely necessary.

      *why?*: **Most importantly**, `controllerAs` prevents "scope soup".
-There may be nothing worse in large scale angular development than running into `ng-click="doOnClick(data)"` in the View, looking into the controller "corresponding" to such View and being unable to locate either the `doOnClick` or `data` definition.
+There may be nothing worse in large scale angular development than running into `ng-click="doOnClick(data)"` in the View, looking into the controller "corresponding" to such View and being unable to locate either the `doOnClick` or `data` definitions.
 At this point, of course, you must begin mapping out the $scope heirarchy until it leads to the nearest declaration of each variable... no fun indeed.
-Taking advantage of the basic rules of JavaScript prototypical inheritance, placing wonderful `vm` in front of each variable, as in `ng-click="vm.doOnClick(vm.data)"` **ensures** the controller **associated** therewith carries the corresponding definitions or `undefined` will result.
+Taking advantage of the basic rules of JavaScript prototypal inheritance, placing wonderful `vm` in front of each variable, as in `ng-click="vm.doOnClick(vm.data)"` **ensures** the controller **associated** therewith carries the corresponding definitions or `undefined` will result.
 That is because when JavaScipt attempts to locate `vm`, it will find the associated controller bound to associated `$scope` - success is guaranteed in the from of the correct controller object.
-Next, JavaScript will attempt to locate `doOnClick` and `data`, each, **on such controller** and...vuala.
+Next, JavaScript will attempt to locate `doOnClick` and `data` **on such controller** and...vuala... either corresponding definitions will be found **bound to such controller** or `undefined` will result.

   - **controllerAs 'vm'**: Capture the `this` context of the Controller using `vm`, standing for `ViewModel`